Updated August 16, 2018

 - Volunteer – which may seem like a drag because you’ve probably volunteered countless hours with many organizations and not sure what’s left to do.
 However, have you volunteered to help organize events for local environmental groups, such as Sierra Club or Nature Conservancy to connect with people who want to travel responsibly and will have opinions on which tour companies to work with?

-- Look at Ecotourism Operators in Pacific Northwest – the states of Alaska, Washington and Oregon have raised the bar when it comes to eco-certified tourism activities.
-Look into organizations like P.U.R.E.
+- Look at Ecotourism Operators in the United States – the states of Alaska, Washington, Florida, and Oregon have raised the bar when it comes to eco-certified tourism activities.
+Look into organizations like Florida SEE, P.U.R.E.
 Travel Collaborative and Adventure Green Alaska to find companies that are operating sustainably and growing!

-- Consider Ecotourism Companies Overseas – some growing markets for ecotourism include Central America, South America and Africa.
-There’s a lot of information about certifications and the innovative programs on this website that describe what some countries are doing to differentiate themselves in the ecotourism space.
+- Consider Ecotourism Companies Overseas – some growing markets for ecotourism include Central America, South America, and Africa.
+There’s a lot of information about certifications and the innovative programs on our website (under Ecotourism Industry Profiles within our EcoBlog) that describe what some countries are doing to differentiate themselves in the ecotourism space.

 - Go on a Volunteer Vacation – choose a region where you would like to get a position and book a volunteer vacation!
 Again, it’s all about networking until the right position comes along.

-- Obtain University Consortium Certificate in Sustainable Tourism – this interdisciplinary program that includes opportunities to gain professional work experience is offered at a number of universities across the country, and again may provide networking opportunities.
+- Obtain University Consortium Certificate in Sustainable Tourism – an interdisciplinary program, like the one at George Washington University, that includes opportunities to gain professional work experience is offered at a number of universities across the country, and again may provide networking opportunities.

-- Intern – this is not a cheap ploy for Greenloons, but we have an extraordinary intern – now our Communications Coordinator – Adam Yarnell, who is learning about all aspects of the business and because we are so small, Adam is involved in strategic decisions and is readily making connections in the industry.
+- Intern – this is not a cheap ploy for Greenloons, but we’ve had extraordinary interns who learn about all aspects of the business and because we are so small, many interns are involved in strategic decisions while readily making connections in the industry.